 Today’s tankless units can provide a constant stream of warm water indefinitely.
 Manufacturers have considerably reimagined tankless units, getting rid of the perceived drawbacks as well as enhancing performance to the point where developers, engineers, home builders, and designers ought to consider using them exclusively in multifamily buildings.

-1. Tankless hot water heaters eliminate the capability issue.
-One of the most vital advantages of tankless systems is that they give an endless supply of hot water to your occupants and condo owners.
-Since tankless systems instantaneously heat up the water based on immediate need, whereas container systems can temporarily lack hot water after a duration of heavy usage.
+- Tankless hot water heaters eliminate the capability issue.
+One of the most vital advantages of tankless systems is that they give your occupants and condo owners an endless supply of hot water.
+Since tankless systems instantaneously heat up the water based on immediate need, container systems can temporarily lack hot water after heavy usage.
 One thing you don’t need is upset tenants whining about chilly showers.

-3. Tankless hot water heater are easy to set up as well as offer reliable hot water.
-For example, Intellihot’s Neuron series is a simple drop-in replacement, with similarly located connections to match your existing plumbing system.
+- Tankless hot water heaters are easy to set up as well as offer reliable hot water.
+For example, Intellihot’s Neuron series is a simple drop-in replacement with similarly located connections to match your existing plumbing system.
 Tankless systems can be cascaded together to meet demand while providing built-in redundancy with multi heat exchangers that have masterless controls, eliminating the risk of a single point failure.
 Ensuring you are never without hot water.

-5. Tankless heating units have an affordable payback period.
-Tankless water heaters can be slightly more upfront vs. storage tank systems, although this expense lowers dramatically– and can even disappear– when several (“cascaded”) tankless installments are compared to numerous commercial storage tanks and boilers.
+- Tankless heating units have an affordable payback period.
+Tankless water heaters can be slightly more upfront than storage tank systems, although this expense lowers dramatically– and can even disappear– when several (“cascaded”) tankless installments are compared to numerous commercial storage tanks and boilers.

-7. Tankless water heaters can contribute to your “eco-friendly” goals and emissions planning.
-If you are seeking an eco-friendly qualification, such as LEED, Well Building Certification.
+- Tankless water heaters can contribute to your “eco-friendly” goals and emissions planning if you are seeking an eco-friendly qualification, such as LEED, Well Building Certification.
 You’ll want to state your tankless hot water heater in your sales or advertising campaigns.

-10. Today’s tankless devices are smarter.
+- Today’s tankless devices are smarter.
 The latest tankless models have sensors that discover when hot water needs change and send a signal to clever digital controls that automatically increase the number of systems in operation so that hot water supply equals need.
-Manufacturers are including Wi-Fi & IoT capabilities that permit you to remotely monitor the units.
+Manufacturers include Wi-Fi & IoT capabilities that permit you to remotely monitor the units.